X

 |---|---|---|

-| Sleep disturbances / nightmares | Very common | "Since starting the beta-blocker my sleep has been poor.
-The app explained that bisoprolol causes fewer sleep problems." |
+| Sleep disturbances / nightmares | Very common | "Since the beta blocker I sleep badly.
+The app explained to me that bisoprolol causes fewer sleep problems." |

-| CYP2D6 interaction with fluoxetine not recognised | Occasional | "I was extremely dizzy — the app flagged the combination as a risk." |
+| CYP2D6 interaction with fluoxetine not recognised | Occasional | "I felt extremely dizzy – the app recognised the combination as a risk." |

-| Sudden discontinuation | Occasional | "I just stopped taking the beta-blocker.
-Then my heart started racing." |
+| Sudden stopping | Occasional | "I simply left out the beta blocker.
+Then my heart raced." |

-| Unnecessary dose splitting | Common | "My doctor split the succinate XL into morning and evening — that wasn't necessary." |
+| Dose-splitting unnecessary | Common | "My doctor split the succinate-ZOK into morning and evening – that was not necessary at all." |